 And that quality originates with the materials.
 Air-dried maple and mahogany are the base of their banjos, but custom options include walnut and rosewood.
 Patience is integral in creating these instruments, handmade in their shops.

 Beautiful fingerboard options like mother-of-pearl inlays complement the woods, and custom metal fittings create sleek and powerful banjos.
 Every Ome banjo has a limited lifetime warranty and a hard travel case.

-Fender has been an American music staple since the 40s, a name well-known for instruments that deliver superior sound and look.
+Our second to the last brand, Fender has been an American music staple since the ’40s, a name well-known for instruments that deliver superior sound and look.